mariannecruzat/mariannecruzat.github.io/_posts/2020-06-09-its-okay-to-do-an-unpaid-internship.md

 For me, I've always wanted to build a business, therefore, I always chose the internship opportunity that I thought would best help me understand how to build a successful business.

-If that's not you, then evaluate why you want an internship in the first place.
+If that's not you (and most people aren't like me), then evaluate why you want an internship in the first place.
 Are you doing it for the...

  - Money
  - Experience